-- Developing and, where appropriate, revising policy and programs using input, guidance, and recommendations from Tribal leaders. - Seeking, considering, and responding to comments from Tribal governments and Tribal organizations. - Soliciting Tribal comments in the development or revision of the DOT's surface transportation reauthorization proposal. - Conducting meetings throughout Indian Country by the Department or an OA after the passage of each surface transportation authorization legislation to discuss impacts on and opportunities for the Tribes and their transportation systems. - Working with Tribal governments on making transportation services available to improve mobility; employment opportunities; access to community services for people who have disabilities, are elderly, or low-income; and other services or areas that rely on transportation for Tribal communities.
+- Developing and, where appropriate, revising policy and programs using input, guidance, and recommendations from Tribal leaders. - Seeking, considering, and responding to comments from Tribal governments and Tribal organizations. - Soliciting Tribal comments in the development or revision of the DOT's surface transportation reauthorization proposal. - Conducting meetings throughout Indian Country after the passage of each surface transportation authorization legislation to discuss impacts on and opportunities for the Tribes and their transportation systems. - Working with Tribal governments on making transportation services available to improve mobility; employment opportunities; access to community services for people who have disabilities, are elderly, or low-income; and other services or areas that rely on transportation for Tribal communities.